foxkill/mosquito/README.md

    --header 'Accept: application/json' \
    --data-raw '{"email": "user3@example.com","password":"user3pw"}'
 ```
-The reponse on succes will be:
+The reponse on success will be:

 ```json
 {